erikbuild/Prusawire/docs/index.md

  - Prusa Research - Cheers, Josef and the team for the MK3/4 platform on which this was built upon!
  - Voron Design - Switchwire
+ - Ella Fox - who took Prusawire from a joke to a beautiful and powerful machine.
+[Buy Ella a Ko-Fi](https://ko-fi.com/ellafoxo)
  - Positron 3D Team - Too many to name, you know who you are <3
    - Early development team:
      - Nomad's Galaxy